 Kutir (Modern Heritage Cuisine in an Elegant Townhouse)

 By now, Kutir has firmly ensconced itself as a classic of the Chelsea food scene.
-Rohit Ghai’s poshly designed indian restaurant is one of London’s coziest, replete with chicly-patterned babydoll chairs, antique chandeliers, tasteful paneling, and shelves stocked with fine china and other worldly curiosities.
+Rohit Ghai’s poshly designed indian restaurant is one of London’s coziest, featuring chicly-patterned babydoll chairs, antique chandeliers, tasteful paneling, and shelves stocked with fine china and other worldly curiosities.
+The menu, like the decor, is driven by aesthetics.

-For design lovers, the delicious food is just a bonus.
-For a real treat, embark on one of the chef’s Expedition Tasting Menus, featuring seasonal takes on some of India’s best-loved dishes from a wide variety of regions.
-(The chef’s travels and kitchen innovations intimately inspire each plate.)
+For design lovers, moreover, the delicious food is just a bonus.
+For a real treat, embark on one of the chef’s Expedition Tasting Menus.
+These multi-course meals explore seasonal takes on some of India’s best-loved dishes from a wide variety of regions.
+(The chef’s travels and kitchen innovations intimately inform each plate.)

-Otherwise, eat here for the gorgeous tawa salads, achaari chicken, tandoori salmon, and masala prawns.
-(A curry of pink prawns with coconut, sesame, and samphire.)
+Otherwise, eat here for the gorgeous tawa salads, achaari chicken, tandoori salmon, and masala prawns. (<— A curry of pink prawns with coconut, sesame, and samphire.
+So lovely!)

-Dishes like the pomegranate paneer and truffle pulao, meanwhile, offer unique twists on classic comfort dishes while staples like lamb roganjosh please even the most seasoned fans.
+Dishes like the pomegranate paneer and truffle pulao offer unique twists on classic comfort dishes.
+Regional staples like lamb roganjosh, meanwhile, please even the most seasoned foodies.
 If you want to eat globally-inspired Indian food in London, this is a beautiful place to do so.

 Shree Krishna Vada Pav (Mumbai-Style Street Food)